 IMAGE: 1 of 1

 Paintings & Drawings

-APPRAISER: Yeah.
-I'd sold a work by this painter about three years ago at auction.
-And it is American and it's an artist called Edward Mitchell Bannister.
+APPRAISER: It is American, and it's an artist called Edward Mitchell Bannister.
 One of the reasons he's famous, he was the first African-American artist to come to national prominence, and the first to win a national award, in fact.
 And he had an interesting background.
-He was born in New Brunswick in Canada in 1828, just shortly after the British had abolished slavery in the provinces.
+He was born in New Brunswick in Canada in 1828, just shortly after the British abolished slavery in the provinces.
 And he'd always had an interest in drawing and painting from a young age.
-This is actually painted in 1879, and he died in 1901.
-So this is a slightly later work.
-It's likely to have been painted in Rhode Island-- Providence-- which is the time that he's most associated with.
-He's Canadian, but everyone thinks of him as American now--
+This is actually painted in 1879, and he died in 1901, so this is a slightly later work.
+It's likely to have been painted in Rhode Island, Providence, which is the town that he's most associated with.
+He's Canadian, but everyone thinks of him as American now.

 GUEST: I see.

-GUEST: I have...
-Well, not much.
+GUEST: Well, not much.
 If they paid $50 for it, I'd be really surprised.